UofT-DSI/applying_statistical_concepts/README.md

 Classes will consist of instruction via prepared slides, and live-coding.
 All slides will be made available before lectures online.
 Students should perform coding in real-time, alongside the instructor.
 Students are encouraged to ask questions at any time.
 As required, we will use Zoom Whiteboard to work through 'pen and paper'-type questions, and Posit cloud to work through coding puzzles.

 ### Tutorial
 Tutorial sessions on the same date as each class.
-Tutorials take place from 5 PM - 6 PM EST on Mondays and Thursdays, and 8:30 AM - 9 AM EST and 12 PM - 12:30 PM EST on Saturdays.
+Tutorials take place from 5 PM - 6 PM EST on Mondays (with the exception of the first class, moved to Tuesday) and Thursdays, and 8:30 AM - 9 AM EST and 12 PM - 12:30 PM EST on Saturdays.
 Tutorial attendance is optional, and organization is unstructured.
 The tutorial is the best place for questions/issues pertaining to software, homework, and assignments.

 ## Class Schedule